 and to Jesus, the mediator of a new covenant, and to the sprinkled blood, which speaks better than the blood of Abel.Hebrews 12:24(NASB)

 While the Old Covenant was perfect, it was also unattainable by imperfect man.
-God knew that fallen men could never reach the righteous requirements of the Law.
-And so, in His grace, He purposed to give Israel a New Covenant - not like the old, conditional covenant that was unattainable, but a NEW, UNCONDITIONAL Covenant, where GOD, not man would achieve the righteous requirements on man's behalf - where the perfect God, not fallen Man would carry out the righteous requirement of the Law as the representative of sinful man.
-All fallen man would have to do was to believe God's Word - to believe of God's Messiah.
+God knew that fallen man could never reach the righteous requirements of the Law.
+And so, in His grace, He purposed to give Israel a New Covenant - not like the Old, conditional Covenant that was unattainable, but a NEW, UNCONDITIONAL Covenant where GOD, not man, would achieve the righteous requirements on man's behalf - where the perfect God, not fallen Man, would carry out the righteous requirement of the Law as the representative of sinful man.
+All fallen man would have to do was to believe God's Word - to believe on God's Messiah.

-God, in His grace, had ordained that His only Son would be born into the human race so that He could live a sinless life, and fulfil all the righteousness requirements of the Law, on behalf of everyone who would believe on His name.
+God, in His grace, had ordained that His only Son would be born into the human race so that He could live a sinless life and fulfil all the righteous requirements of the Law on behalf of everyone who would believe on His name.
 He would then pay the price for our sin through His sacrificial death.

-The Old Covenant dictated a death-sentence for imperfect humanity, for no-one could ever be good enough to fulfil its unattainable demands and reach absolute perfection.
+The Old Covenant dictated a death sentence for imperfect humanity, for no one could ever be good enough to fulfil its unattainable demands and reach absolute perfection.
 The Old Covenant, therefore, placed every member of the human race under its eternal curse, for all have sinned and all fall short of the glory of God.
-ALL are condemned under the curse of the prefect Law - for it identifies everyman as a condemned sinner.
+ALL are condemned under the curse of the perfect Law - for it identifies everyman as a condemned sinner.

 As such, the New Covenant has become the crowning glory of this age and the apex of excellence for all who are sprinkled with His atoning blood.
-The bloody sacrifice that Abel offered to the Lord, to cover his own sins, when he killed the firstling of his flock, was acceptable to God for.
-Able was a man of faith who trusted God’s promise of a coming Saviour... by sacrificing a lamb on an altar to as a covering for his sin.
+The bloody sacrifice that Abel offered to the Lord to cover his own sins when he killed the firstling of his flock, was acceptable to God, for Able was a man of faith who trusted God’s promise of a coming Saviour... by sacrificing a lamb on an altar as a covering for his sin.

-But the blood of Christ is infinitely superior to that of Abel, for Jesus offered His own blood, which paid the price for the sin of the whole world, including your sins and mine.
-He was the Lamb of God, Who takes away the sin of the world.
+But the sacrifice of Christ is infinitely superior to that of Abel, for Jesus offered His own blood which paid the price for the sin of the whole world, including your sins and mine.
+He was the Lamb of God Who takes away the sin of the world.
 And God is satisfied with Christ’s sacrifice of Himself on our account... and on account of all who live by faith.

 It was by faith that Abel offered to God a better sacrifice than Cain.
-The shedding of innocent blood covered Abel's sin but the basket of fruit - the work of Cains hand could never cover sin - and through it Abel obtained the testimony that he was righteous – for the righteous live by faith.
+The shedding of innocent blood covered Abel's sin, but the basket of fruit, the work of Cain's hand, could never cover sin - and so Abel obtained the testimony that he was righteous – for the righteous live by faith.
 And it is by faith that we too have been saved by grace - and like all the fathers of faith, our faith in Christ is credited to us as righteousness.